 How Does Young Living MLM Work?

-This incentivizes members to get new recruits regularly and provides the opportunity for “exponential growth” in theory.
-New members usually need to pay a certain amount of cash upfront to start their “company”.
+This incentivizes constant recruitment and offers the potential for “exponential growth”.
+New members usually need to pay an upfront fee to start their “company”.

-Distributors and also star rank participants, which represent over 96% of all representatives, can expect an average yearly income listed below $248.
+However, MLMs like Young Living face the issue of low income rates among participants.
+Distributors and star-ranked participants, accounting for over 96% of all representatives, can expect an average yearly income below $248.

-While there is a possibility some MLMs readied to be legitimate businesses, most of them count on pushing this sales version to the limit, which has been verified to be unsustainable and thus, a pyramid scheme.
+While some MLMs can be legitimate businesses, many rely heavily on exploiting the sales model, which has been proven to be unsustainable and thus resembles a pyramid scheme.

 Are Young Living Oils Safe?

-According to their worker, yes, Young Living oils are safe as long as you treat and use them appropriately as well as according to the aromatherapy standards.
+According to their worker, Young Living oils are deemed safe as long as they are treated and used appropriately, following aromatherapy standards.

-Below are a few safety pointers that come straight from the company…
+Here are a few safety pointers directly from the company…

 However, according to a lawsuit against Young Living Oils, their products are not that safe.
-In fact, there is evidence that there is no medical benefit from using their oils.
+There is evidence that there is no medical benefit from using their oils.

 Related Review: Is Nu Skin a Scam?